 Eye contact: stop, drop to your child’s level and make eye contact as you listen and respond to his chatter, extending his language as you reflect back to him what he is trying to tell you.

 Focussed attention: Notice the good things your little one is doing, rather than ignoring him until something goes wrong.
 Rather than setting up a pattern of praising that can backfire in the longer term as he seeks constant praise for the smallest thing, try using a technique called ‘mirroring’: reflect back what your little one is doing,”thankyou for shutting the car door.”
 Then add a quality, “that’s really helpful.”
 This way you are filling your little one’s tank so he starts to see himself as kind, strong, responsible, funny (whatever).
 This is far more nourishing to his self-esteem than ‘empty praise’ such as ‘clever girl’ or ‘good boy’ and can be used at any age.
 For instance, later on you may say, “wow!
 You read five pages all by yourself!”
 This is far more believable to a child than telling them, “what a good reader!”

 You can give your child tangible evidence that they are capable and it all began with tuning in and filling his tiny love tank.

 An edited version of this blog was first published in Breastfeeding Today, the La Leche League online magazine.
-Pinky McKay is the author of best-selling book Toddler Tactics – this is available on audio as well as book on Pinky’s website, she offers Toddler Tactics seminars across Australia.
-You can also download Pinky’s recording series of interviews with professionals – Loving guidance and Terrific Toddlers HERE
+Pinky McKay is the author of best-selling book Toddler Tactics – this is available on audio as well as book on Pinky’s website, You can also download Pinky’s recording series of interviews with professionals – Loving guidance and Terrific Toddlers HERE